barthofu/gamelib/docs/Specifications.md

 6. [Bonus] **Backup and Load:**
     - Implement the ability to save and load the video game library to ensure data persistence.

+7. [Bonus] **Random Game**
+    - Implement a feature to select a random game from the library and/or from RAWG.